LimeChain/eoslime/Readme.md

 ```

 ***Parameters:***
-* name - account name
+* **name** - account name
-* privateKey - private key of the account
+* **privateKey** - private key of the account.
+If you provide 'custom' permission, the privateKey should be the relevant for that permission
-* permission ( Optional )- the account's permission.
+* **permission ( Optional )** - the account's permission.
 Default -> `active`
 Permission per account.
-If you want to operate from another account's permission you should load the same account with the second permission.
+If you want to operate with another account's permission you should load the same account with the second permission.

 #### 2. Instantiated account
 ##### 2.1 Properties